What is the limitation of the IPv4 protocol?

 The Issue with IPv4 Address Space

-The most talked-about limitation of the IPv4 protocol is the available address space.
+The major limitation of the IPv4 protocol is the available address space.
 Each IPv4 address is a 32-bit address, meaning it consists of 32 ones and zeros.
 This provides for a total of 2^32, or around 4.3 billion, unique addresses.

 There are 7 billion people on Earth, many with multiple internet-connected devices.
 There are many devices such as smartphones, tablets, computers, and IoT devices.
 It is easy to understand why 4.3 billion addresses may not be sufficient.